Business by its nature lends itself to the aphorism:

 |Vincent Kennedy McMahon|

-Business Studies (to be called Business from September 2015) at A level aims to develop an understanding of the objectives, organisation and management of firms and public sector enterprises and of the social, economic and technical environments which constrain their actions and provide opportunities for growth and profitability.
-Hence Business Studies is concerned with the main functions of business – marketing, human resource management, finance and accounts and operations management – and their interaction with society.
+Business at A level aims to develop an understanding of the objectives, organisation and management of firms and public sector enterprises and of the social, economic and technical environments which constrain their actions and provide opportunities for growth and profitability.
+Hence Business is concerned with the main functions of business – marketing, human resource management, finance and accounts and operations management – and their interaction with society.
 At A2 a more holistic approach is required, developing strategies to solve business problems and developing strategy, drawing on knowledge from across the specification.

 The department offers Eduqas Business.
 Eduqas is the new name for WJEC specifications available to English centres.
-This is available as a two-year course (and from 2016, in exceptional circumstances, a one-year course).
+This is available as a two-year course (and in exceptional circumstances, a one-year course).

 The three exams build students’ knowledge of different types of business organisations from business start-ups and SMEs in Unit 1, through public limited companies in Unit 2, to the developing importance of multinationals and the impact of globalisation in Unit 3.